 Types of Tire Belts

-Radial Ply Belts: Radial ply belts are the most common type of tire belt and provide the most stability over long-distance driving.
-They are constructed with cords that run perpendicular to the direction of the tread.
+Radial Ply Belts: The most popular form of tire belt and the one that offers the most stability during long-distance travel are radial ply belts.
+They are made of cords that cross one another directly across the tread.
 This provides extra durability and strength for when taking corners at high speeds or on rough terrain.
 Unfortunately, if you have a broken radial belt, it is not recommended to drive more than 50 miles before having it repaired or replaced as driving on a damaged tire belt can be dangerous.

 Bias Ply Belts: Bias ply belts feature cords that run diagonally across the tire tread in alternating directions.
 These types of belts trade off some stability for increased flexibility which can help with cornering performance but also makes them less durable over time compared to radial ply tires.
 If you have a broken bias ply belt, it’s recommended not to drive more than 25 miles before getting it repaired or replaced as they cannot handle as much stress as a radial ply tire would.

 Steel Belts: Steel belts are made up of steel wires encased in rubber which give them superior durability compared to both bias and radial ply tires.
-However, they tend to be heavier and offer less grip when turning so they are often only used in commercial vehicles such as semi-trucks.
+They are frequently only utilized in commercial vehicles, such as semi-trucks, due to their tendency to be heavier and to provide less traction when turning.

 Why is the Tire Belt Important?